Jefferey Elementary custodians upgrade bus drop-off area

 “(Dickey and Mecozzi) going above and beyond is amazing,” Escobedo said.
 “That’s why I wanted them to have some recognition, because it’s really something positive and great that they did for the safety of kids.”

-Annette Perri, a kindergarten teacher at Jefferey, said she heard about muddy boots dirtying up the floors in the school on rainy and snowy days, so she was happy a solution was reached.
+Annette Perri, a kindergarten teacher at Jeffery, said she heard about muddy boots dirtying up the floors in the school on rainy and snowy days, so she was happy a solution was reached.

 “This is just going to streamline the process and I think it really was thoughtful for both the students and the teachers,” she said.
 “Our custodians continue to impress me with their dedication.
 I couldn’t say more about how dedicated they both are.”